Designing for Diversity: Anthropology and New Technologies

 a graduate level asynchronous hybrid course designed for the 4-VA initiative , co-developed with Dr. Kelly Schrum and Dr. Nate Sleeter.

 - “Teaching Hidden History: Student Outcomes from a Distributed, Collaborative, Hybrid History Course,” The History Teacher.
-Co-authored with Kelly Schrum, Nate Sleeter, and Anthony Pellegrino. forthcoming 2017.
+Co-authored with Kelly Schrum, Nate Sleeter, and Anthony Pellegrino. forthcoming.

 - “From a Scottish Tartan to Two Oily Hands: Students Reveal Historical Narratives in Familiar Artifacts,” The American Historian.
 Co-authored with Kelly Schrum, Nate Sleeter, and Anthony Pellegrino.
 2015.

-Social Reading and Notetaking: An Overview of Web Annotation Tools, hands-on workshop on PRISM (UVA Scholars’ Lab) and Hypothes.is and ways they can support peer collaborative notetaking, feedback, and social annotation.
+hands-on workshop on Hypothes.is and ways it can support peer collaborative notetaking, feedback, and social annotation.

-Interactive Storytelling with Knightlab, a survey and demo of TimelineJS, StorymapJS, InlineAudio, and Juxtapose and ways to incorporate these tools into student projects.
+a survey and interactive demo of TimelineJS, StorymapJS, InlineAudio, and Juxtapose and ways to incorporate these tools into student projects.